3cqs-coder/SymBot/docs/README.md

 ## Requirements

 - Node.js must be installed on your system
-- MongoDB or a host provider
+- MongoDB installed or a cloud host provider
 - Access to a cryptocurrency exchange such as Binance or Coinbase
 - Reliable high-speed internet connection